-Beside Immanuel Kant and Plato there is one philosopher who has influenced painters, sculptors and writers more than anyone else:
+Beside Immanuel Kant and Plato - Aristotle has had the biggest impact on painters, sculptors and writers throughout history.

-The aim of the last two topics are therefore to recount aesthetic influence since antiquity and show how kitsch coincides almost flawlessly with Aristotle's philosophy.
+The aim of the last two topics is therefore to recount aesthetic influence since antiquity and show how kitsch coincides almost flawlessly with Aristotle's philosophy.

 The Renaissance was the intellectual result of Aristotle's philosophy, which in effect destroyed the Middle Ages.